Mahmoudz/awesome-topics/README.md

 # Awesome Topics 😎

-A curated collection of awesome technical topics in the world of software, explained in a concise and user-friendly manner.
+A curated list of awesome technical topics from the software world, explained concisely for all levels of expertise.
 Whether you're a beginner or an expert engineer, this resource is designed to facilitate your grasp of a wide range of technical topics.

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)